 |Complying with legal obligations|

-This privacy notice describes, generally, how Willis Towers Watson, in our capacity as a ‘controller’ or a ‘business’ under applicable laws, handles and processes personal information related to:
+This privacy notice describes, generally, how Willis Towers Watson, in our capacity as a “controller” or a “business” or a “responsible party” under applicable laws, handles and processes personal information related to:

-- the use our websites and associated services that link to this privacy notice, including www.willistowerswatson.com and other websites controlled by Willis Towers Watson (the “Websites”)
+- the use of our websites and associated services that link to this privacy notice, including www.willistowerswatson.com (the “Homepage”) and other websites controlled by Willis Towers Watson (collectively, the “Websites”)

 - our former, current and prospective clients